soroushrah/Hook/README.md

 ### Add Daynamic Relation Models

-For add some relation on modles are not in your module you should use HasDynamicRelation trait in your all project model :
+For add some relation on models are not in your module you should use HasDynamicRelation trait in your all project model :

 ```
 class MyModel extends Model {